nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking.rst

 as "killing the aggregate".

-A novel scheme is proposed that uses a single sequence of events, an :ref:`application sequence <Overview>` in the terminology of this library, without requiring aggregate sequences.
+A novel scheme is proposed that uses a single sequence of events, an :ref:`application sequence <Overview>` in the terminology of this library.
+How does it work?

 Each event in DCB has one "type", some "data", and any number of "tags".
 Recorded events also have an assigned "position" in the sequence, and for this reason are referred to as